 The truth is revealed as to what donors think.
 When actually asking them for feedback, and truly standing in their shoes, the usual practices of your nonprofit may take new shape.
-Following current research as to what donors think is vital, yet when you open an honest dialogue statistics change with every minute.
+Following current research is vital.
+Yet when you open an honest dialogue statistics change with every minute.

 In Their Shoes